AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/User_Activities/Qualification/content.rst

    * Include references to the |project_name| qualification kit documents that were received to support this particular use of the tool.

-2. **Delivery Acceptance.** On delivery of |project_name| and its qualification kit, the user shall assess whether the qualified Operational Environment is representative of the user's Operational Environment.
+#. **Delivery Acceptance.** On delivery of |project_name| and its
+   qualification kit, the user shall

+   * Assess whether the qualified Operational Environment is representative of the user's Operational Environment;

+   * Assess whether the structural coverage analysis performed by GNATcoverage satisfies the goals specified in the :ref:`certification-credit` section;

+   * Assess whether the Tool Operational Requirements include suitable artifacts for specific language constructs expected to be of relevance for a given coverage criterion.

 #. **Configuration management of qualification data**.
 The user needs to place
    all qualification data under configuration management.